Meet-The-Aerowood-Aviation-Staff

 Following his Air Force retirement in 2018, Bill relocated to the Charlotte area.
 Locally he has flown for both American Airlines and a private company flight department.
 Deciding to leave life on the road behind, we are grateful that he has taken this leadership position at Aerowood.

-Bill holds all certificates through CFI/CFII/MEI and Airline Transportation Pilot (ATP).
-He has more than 4300 hours in military and civilian aircraft and has type ratings in both the Airbus A320 and Gulfstream GVII.
+Bill holds all certificates through CFI/CFII/MEI and Airline Transport Pilot (ATP).
+He is a Cirrus Standardized Instructor Pilot (CSIP), has more than 4300 hours in military and civilian aircraft, and has type ratings in both the Airbus A320 and Gulfstream GVII.
 Bill is excited to be a part of the amazing work happening day in and day out at Aerowood Aviation.
 If there is anything he can do to make your experience better, do not hesitate to reach out.

 Email Bill Irvin